ibm-js/deliteful/docs/Store.md

 # deliteful/Store

-`deliteful/Store` is a custom element that allows to easily create a memory-based instance of a `dstore/Store` object to connect it to `delite/Store` implementations like `deliteful/list/List` or `deliteful/Select`.
+`deliteful/Store` is a custom element that allows one to easily create a memory-based instance of a `dstore/Store` object to connect it to `delite/Store` implementations like `deliteful/list/List` or `deliteful/Select`.

 This is a logical custom element and does not provide any rendering.
 The rendering is performed by the UI custom element it is connected to.